confluentinc/cp-demo/docs/index.rst

 Run demo
 ========

-1. From the ``cp-demo`` directory, run the single command that generates the keys and certificates, brings up Docker Compose, and configures the environment.
+1. From the ``cp-demo`` directory, start the demo with a single bash script that generates the keys and certificates, brings up Docker Compose, and configures and validates the environment.
 It will take less than 5 minutes to complete.

    .. sourcecode:: bash

-      $ ./scripts/run.sh
+      $ ./scripts/start.sh

 2. Use Google Chrome to view the |c3| GUI at http://localhost:9021.
 Click on the top right button that shows the current date, and change ``Last 4 hours`` to ``Last 30 minutes``.